Ink Master: Ink Master: Redemption

 The spin-off series Ink Master: Redemption premiered in September 2015.
 The spin-off features canvases who are unhappy with the tattoo they received during the competition.
 After discussing their tattoo with Navarro, the canvases are given a chance to confront the artist who did the original piece.
 The artist is offered the chance for redemption by being able to consult with the canvas on a new tattoo (or modification to improve their existing Ink Master piece).
 After reviewing the artist's new drawing, the canvas is given a no-strings-attached choice to proceed with the new tattoo or leave the shop.
 Episodes sometimes feature a twist, such as rival artists returning to draw a design for the same unhappy canvas, potentially stealing the original artist's chance at redemption.
 Ink Master: Redemption was renewed for a second season to coincide with the premiere of Season 7 of Ink Master.

 Ink Master: Angels

 In June 2017, Spike announced a new spin-off series titled Ink Master: Angels.
 The premise follows four female contestants from the eighth season of Ink Master – season winner Ryan Ashley, Kelly Doty, Nikki Simpson, and Gia Rose – as they travel around the United States to face other artists in tattoo challenges with a spot on season ten of Ink Master on the line.
 The show premiered on October 3, 2017.

 Ink Master: Grudge Match

 On August 21, 2019, it was announced that a spin-off titled Ink Master: Grudge Match would premiere on October 1, 2019.
-Judges for the series include former Ink Master contestants Cleen Rock One, DJ Tambe, and Ryan Ashley Malarkey.
+Judges for the series include former Ink Master contestants Cleen Rock One, DJ Tambe, and Ryan Ashley.